dkm/last-location/README.md

 - accuracy: precision as reported by the device.
 Having to search around a clean GPS fix ~3m is not the same thing as searching within a 50m radius;
 - loc_provider: how was the location aquired (GSM, GPS, something else);
 - battery: in case of low battery, the device may change its reporting strategy and even suspend any tracking to save battery;
+# Roadmap
+- [ ] prototype a MVP: existing Android client connects to an instance, provides location
+- [ ] write unit and integration tests
+- [ ] write documentation (including API)
+- [ ] fuzz the API
+# License
+All the software is distributed under the terms of the [GPLv3 or later](https://spdx.org/licenses/GPL-3.0-or-later.html)